henry-luo/mark/docs/index.md

 - **Properties**: which is a collect of named values, like JSON;
 - **Contents**: which is a list of text object, comment object or nested Mark object;

-Below is a sample Mark object, representation a simple registration form:
+Below is a sample Mark object, representing a simple registration form:

 ```text
 {form                                   // object type-name 'form'